Pleochism/pylor/DOCS.md

-A Pylor middleware that removes all other currently defined Pylor permissions for the targeted endpoints, including those implicitly defined by Rester.
+A Pylor middleware that removes all other currently defined Pylor permissions for the targeted endpoints, including those implicitly defined by Pylor.
 This makes the endpoint accessible to anyone, without authentication.

 ------------------------------------------------------------------------